-Lately I’ve been fascinated by the trend of gardening by the moon.
+Have you tried gardening by the moon?
 Although lunar gardening is becoming more and more popular each year, it’s not a new method of gardening.
 Scheduling garden activities by the moon’s phases goes back to a time when the most reliable calendar was the moon and stars.
 This ancient calendar and the traditions for planting to it are absolutely fascinating.

 Gardening by the Moon